 1) No cats!
 Or any kind of furry companion.
 (But, seriously, what introvert doesn’t have a cat?)

-2) No queer folx.
-I would love to see a book like this with some representation of the LGBTQ community.
+2) No representation of BIPOC people or queer folx.
+I would love to see a book like this with some better representation.

 But, perhaps that’s the book I need to write?
-The story about a queer INFJ/HSP woman and her love of black tea, quiet mornings and her life with an extroverted partner and their fur children?
+The story about a queer INFJ/HSP woman and her love of black tea, quiet mornings and her life with her fur children?

 I like the sound of this.